 If you’ve been in the frustrating situation of trying to make a low-budget project a profitable use of your time, the good news is that there are some options.

 Small budget projects aren’t for everyone, and if you’re doing fine with your current strategy then by all means, keep doing what you are doing.
 But for those freelancers who are just getting started or those who need to make low-budget projects work, these tips can help.

 1. Use Website Templates/Themes

 There are thousands upon thousands of website templates and themes available for download or purchase.
-This includes static HTML/CSS templates, WordPress themes, e-commerce templates, and other options for all different kinds of websites.
-The benefit to users, of course, is that a template can save the client hundreds or thousands of dollars when compared to the cost of getting a custom website.
+This includes static HTML/CSS templates, WordPress themes, Shopify themes, and other options for all different kinds of websites.
+The benefit to users, of course, is that a template can save the client thousands of dollars when compared to the cost of getting a custom website.
 The main challenges for clients are 1) most of them would still need help to set up a template, and 2) they usually aren’t aware of the templates that are available, or which ones are better than others.

 The quality of templates and themes will certainly vary greatly, but in recent years the high level of competition and the huge potential profit for template/theme developers has led to an increase in the quality of the better options out there.
 Premium WordPress themes are especially popular, and the quality of a good theme from today’s market would make a good premium theme from just a few years ago look like a free theme.

 A growing number of designers seem to be offering their services to either set up or customize templates/themes for clients with small budgets.
 This can be a great way to accommodate these clients as they can still get a quality website, help from a designer to set up the site, and without the cost of a full custom design.